 - DC and AC variable speed drive fundamentals

 - Applications for fixed and variable speed drives

 - Drive system selection criteria

 - Drive system power line effects

 - Motor and drive system installation and maintenance aspects

 Who Should Attend

-Manufacturing, Plant Engineering and Purchasing Personnel • Manufacturing Plant Maintenance Personnel • Consulting Engineers • Drives and Motor Designers and Manufacturers • Electrical Technicians which have to Maintain the Setup the Electrical Drives
+Manufacturing, Plant Engineering and Purchasing Personnel • Manufacturing Plant Maintenance Personnel • Consulting Engineers • Drives, Motor Designers and Manufacturers • Electrical Technicians who have to maintain the setup of the Electrical Drives